daisy/pipeline/website/src/_wiki/Get-Help/User-Guide/Installation.md

 to the "Applications" folder, or any other destination you want.

 <img src="Get-Help/User-Guide/Installation/disk-image.png" alt="Contents of the disc image" width="600px"/>

+The desktop application can also be used to run a server.

 ### Debian